This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 London to Canterbury by Coach

-Canterbury is a magical spot with plenty of things to do and see.
-It makes for the perfect day trip from London.
+Canterbury is a magical spot with plenty of things to do and see this Canterbury day trip from London makes for the perfect day trip from London.

-You can visit the Canterbury Cathedral, cruise downstream on a river tour, and learn all about the Canterbury Tales.
+You can visit the Canterbury Cathedral, cruise downstream on a river tour, and a fascinating museum to learn all about the Canterbury Tales.
 Whatever you decide to do, you’re sure to have a great time spending one day in Canterbury.